Wyzard1004/torque-stand/README.md

 **Libraries to Install:**
 You must install the following libraries through the Arduino IDE Library Manager:

-- HX711-ADC by Olav M. (or another popular HX711 library)
+- HX711-ADC by Olav M.
-- Arduino_LSM6DSOX (by Arduino)
+- SparkFun Qwiic 6DoF LSM6DSO (Search for "SparkFun LSM6DSO")
-- ESP32Servo (for ESP32-specific servo control)
+- ESP32Servo
-- ArduinoJson (version 6.x or 7.x)
+- ArduinoJson (version 7.x recommended)

 **Firmware:**

-1. Open `ServoTorqueTester.ino` in the Arduino IDE
+1. Open `ServoTorqueTester.ino` in the Arduino IDE.
-2. At the top of the file, set your pin variables (`PIN_SERVO`, `PIN_HX711_DOUT`, `PIN_HX711_SCK`)
+2. Verify pin definitions at the top match your wiring.
-3. Select your board (Arduino Nano ESP32) and COM port
+3. Select your board (Arduino Nano ESP32) and COM port.
+4. **Tools > USB CDC On Boot**: Ensure this is set to **Enabled**.
-4. Upload the sketch
+5. Upload the sketch.

+**Note:** On startup, the servo will perform a "wiggle test" (80°→100°) and then detach to resting position (165°).

 ### 2. Python GUI

 **Dependencies:**
 You will need Python 3 installed.
-You can install the required libraries using pip:
+Install required libraries:

 ```bash
 pip install PyQt6 pyqtgraph pyserial